 Best MIDI Keyboards: The Verdict

-We’re going to break this verdict down into two parts: The best MIDI keyboard for beginners and the best MIDI keyboard for advanced players.
+We’re going to break this verdict down into two parts:

 For beginners, we recommend seriously considering the Alesis V49.
 It’s the cheapest on this list, is easy to use, and includes drum pads.
 So whether you’re planning to start recording your own hip-hop beats or just piano tracks, the Alesis v49 will have you covered.